TheCSir/Ticket_viewer/README.md

 # Zendesk Mobile Ticket Viewer
 This program can be used to used to view list of all the tickets and display a particular ticket in detail (given access to Zendesk API).
 The program is coded in python3 and webpages are rendered using flask api.

-# Installation and Usage Instruction
+# Startup configurations and running instructions

 1. Get a copy of this Repository by any preferable method.
 2. Make sure you have python 3.X.X and python -pip install.